A Visual index.

-Geometric in staircases, is the forming of a curved and rising section of treads and risers.
+Geometric in staircase, is the forming of a curved and rising section of treads and risers.

 A geometric handrail is one that turns and rises above the geometric flight or around a corner coming from one flights to another or from one flight to a landing